PyroCMS-Addons/mailchimp-module/README.md

-### Task Scheduling
+# Task Scheduling

-Mailchimp Module uses Laravel + Pyro task scheduler to keep data in sync autoamtically, (depending on your time frequence).
+`php artisan mailchimp:tidy`

-We recomend a single Weekly Sync.
-This sync pulls infor down from MC and merges with existing data.
-No data is Pushed to MC.
+Mailchimp Module uses Laravel + Pyro task scheduler to keep data in sync autoamtically.

-You can set the interval in the ServiceProvider.
+To Start the Schedule, run the above command.

-To Start the Schedule, type in the Command console: `php artisan mailchimp:tidy`
+Future builds will allow you to set the frequence within the command and also via the settins.